How To Create The Ultimate Instagram Marketing Plan

 Instagram discovery is all about hashtags.
 Using the right hashtags can give you the boost you need to gain some serious traction.
 Anyone searching for images on instagram is likely to be doing so with hashtags.
 Think of them sort of like keywords for seo, but for your instagram account.
 We separated our hashtags into two main groups, popular ones that could potentially have a large reach , and less popular ones that we could rank easily for the top posts.
 We decided on a cut off of roughly less than 25k posts to qualify for the later category.
 The main goal of any post is to reach the top posts.
 If you search for a hashtag, you’ll notice at the top of results is a few images in the top posts category.
 Getting here will obviously net a huge amount of potential views.
 For the lower trafficked hashtags this has proven to be fairly easy.
 Unfortunately, being a newer brand it’s unlikely that we’ll hit enough traction to get featured there for larger reach hashtags.
 Still, our posts will be featured in the recents section, and with the large amount of traffic going to popular tags this will potentially bring in some decent traffic.
 To start our hashtag research we wrote down a list of ones we could come up with or had used previously.
 Once we had exhausted our own list, we went to competitors pages and checked to see which sort of tags they were using.
 This ended up being very helpful and we ended up with a bunch of ideas that we never would have thought of.
 Lastly, we ran all those hashtags and looked at the images that were returned.
 From there, we explored the hashtags they were using, and added any relevant ones to our list.
 We also took note of the additional hashtags that were used.
-For example, we might use #nature on one of our outdoors themed shirts to target people that might be interested in that particular shirt.
-These are on a case by case basis though, not every one of our products is going to see good results from such a tag.
+For example, we might use #nature on an image that depicts an outdoor workout.
+These are on a case by case basis though, not every one of our images is going to see good results from such a tag.
 We ended up with a huge list, and will be monitoring which ones perform the best and using them the most moving forward.

 4. Utilize Stories

 One of Instagram’s newest features is the ability to add stories.
 These are images/videos that expire after 24 hours, similar to Snapchat.
 This provides some interesting opportunities for short term posts.
-The obvious use case for us is 1 Day or flash sales.
-Our current game plan is once a week to offer a discount on a specific shirt and announce it exclusively through our Instagram story.
+The obvious use case for most is 1 Day or flash sales.
+Our current game plan is start offering unique workout plans exlusively through our story.
 This not only provides excellent value back to our followers, but provides some serious encouragement for people to follow us.
-Even if you’re not selling products like us, stories is an excellent way to connect with your users.
+Even if you’re not selling products, stories is an excellent way to connect with your users.
 Figure out which of your posts are the most successful, and turn those into story ideas to really connect with your followers.
 Stories are often under-utilized, but when done correctly can proof to be highly lucrative.